Investor Tired of Servicers Not Modifying Take Action

 So, here’s what happened:

-A modification firm’s borrower got a call from a representative from Impac who was calling to make sure that borrowers knew that Countrywide was now Bank of America Home Loans and that they should continue making their payments to that new entity.
+A borrower contacted me to tell me that he just got a call from an Impac representative who was calling to make sure that borrowers knew that Countrywide was now Bank of America Home Loans and that they should continue making their payments to that new entity.
 Apparently, Impac had noticed that a large number of borrowers had become 30 and 60 days late and they were concerned it was due to the change from Countrywide to Bank of America Home Loans.

 As the conversation went on, the borrower started asking about what the caller did at Impac and learned he was a portfolio manager.
 Next thing you know, the portfolio manager started talking about how Impac was very aggressive about getting loans modified for delinquent borrowers and even had modified loans in advance of hardship based delinquency.
 The borrower, who had two years to go before his adjustable rate loan would adjust higher and was not yet delinquent, asked if Impac would consider modifying his loan.